tanushshrivastava/fraud-detection-capstone/README.md

 ## Testing
 ```
-When you are done testing, please go to /cdk and run cdk destroy --all and enter 'y' to save credits
+When you are done testing, please run aws sagemaker delete-endpoint --endpoint-name fraudbackendstack-{suffix}-endpoint to delete the endpoint

+you can restart it by running aws sagemaker create-endpoint \
+  --endpoint-name fraudbackendstack-{suffix}-endpoint \
+  --endpoint-config-name fraudbackendstack-{suffix}-endpoint-config

 example JSON to use: